devnetkid/meraki-scripts/README.md

   <dt>addresses</dt>
   <dd>When you run this the dashboard returns all found addresses as
     defined in the Address field on an MX or MZ device.</dd>
+  <dt>alerts</dt>
+  <dd>If you need to update emails, snmp, web hooks etc... this script
+    allows you to do that.
   <dt>networks</dt>
   <dd>This script will pull all network ID and names found then write
     them in a comma separated format.</dd>